 Employment contracts of directors and senior executives

 The employment arrangements of the non-executive chairman and non-executive directors are formalised in letters of appointment.

-Remuneration and other terms of employment for the Managing Director and Chief Executive Officer are formalised in an executive service agreement.
-Major provisions are set out below.
+Remuneration and other terms of employment for the Chief Executive Officer are formalised in an executive service agreement.